-MIRA, which owns the US-based FBO group Atlantic Aviation, also manages funds which are invested in 12 commercial airports worldwide.
+MIRA, which owns the US-based FBO group Atlantic Aviation, also manages funds which are invested in 12 commercial airports across Europe and Australia.

 Brandon O’Reilly, CEO of Farnborough Airport, highlighted the significant investment previous shareholders had made over the last two decades, adding: “With a number of development projects already under way, we are excited to partner with Macquarie to further develop our offering to the business aviation market.”

-The change of ownership comes at a time when the site has faced a backlash from campaigners over its airspace proposals.
-The British Gliding Association has expressed concerns, stating that the sale “raised serious questions about TAG Farnborough’s motivation to seek controlled airspace”.
+The change of ownership comes at a time when the site has faced a backlash from campaigners over its airspace change proposal, which would see the expansion of controlled airspace around the Hampshire facility.
+The British Gliding Association said the sale “raised serious questions about TAG Farnborough’s motivation to seek controlled airspace”.